michaudf/morobae.github.io/cfp.md

 with use of caRing servIce robots, Ireland), all three funded by the European Union H2020 Program, 2015-2018, and VIGIL-Robot, funded by AGE-WELL Network of Centres of Excellence in Canada Program).
-The goals of the workshop are to learn about such interdisciplinary initiatives, what are the lessons learned, and reflect upon what is required to make these robots move out of the labs into real applications.
+The goals of the workshop are to learn about such interdisciplinary initiatives and others, what are the lessons learned, and reflect upon what is required to make these robots move out of the labs into real applications.
 Issues regarding user-centered design in a socially and economically responsible fashion are also